drinkyouroj/datagram-installer/README.md

 1. Downloads the latest Datagram CLI binary (if not already present)
 2. Securely stores your license key in `~/.datagram_key`
+3. Creates a wrapper script (`~/datagram-cli-wrapper.sh`) that reads the key at runtime
-3. Creates a systemd service file at `/etc/systemd/system/datagram-cli.service`
+4. Creates a systemd service file at `/etc/systemd/system/datagram-cli.service`
-4. Sets up log rotation via systemd-journald
+5. Sets up log rotation via systemd-journald
-5. Enables and starts the service
+6. Enables and starts the service

 ## Service Management